QuangMinhPhan23/minimart_management/README.md

 # Minimart Managemnet

 Simulating a simplified management system for a minimart using Python, PyQt5 for GUI and MySQL for database.
+(See branch **PySimpleGUI-version** for PySimpleGUI as GUI)
 Minimart Management System Simulation

 ## Description